 Once the project has been declared eligible the project proponent undertakes the project according to the applicable methodology determination.

 A project proponent can choose when to report (and apply for credits) as long as the first report is within one to five years of the project being declared eligible; then every one to five years.
 The offsets report must be accompanied by an audit of the project.
-This audit is paid for by the project proponent and must be conducted by a National Greenhouse and Energy Auditor.
-Complete the Certificate of Entitlement application including Offsets Report form (PDF).
+This audit is paid for by the project proponent and must be conducted by a forms and calculators page.
 This one form covers steps 4 and 5.

 Applications for Australian carbon credit units are made at the same time as a project proponent submits their offsets and audit reports, using the Certificate of Entitlement application including Offsets Report form.